rajangdavis/osvc_csharp/README.md

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

 ## Basic Usage
 The features that work to date are as follows:

 1. [HTTP Methods](#http-methods)
-    1. For creating objects and [uploading one or more file attachments](#uploading-file-attachments), make a [POST request with the OSvCNode.Connect Object](#post)
+    1. For creating objects and [uploading one or more file attachments](#uploading-file-attachments), make a [POST request with the OSvCCSharp.Connect Object](#post)
-    2. For reading objects and [downloading one or more file attachments](#downloading-file-attachments), make a [GET request with the OSvCNode.Connect Object](#get)
+    2. For reading objects and [downloading one or more file attachments](#downloading-file-attachments), make a [GET request with the OSvCCSharp.Connect Object](#get)
-    3. For updating objects, make a [PATCH request with the OSvCNode.Connect Object](#patch)
+    3. For updating objects, make a [PATCH request with the OSvCCSharp.Connect Object](#patch)
-    4. For deleting objects, make a [DELETE request with the OSvCNode.Connect Object](#delete)
+    4. For deleting objects, make a [DELETE request with the OSvCCSharp.Connect Object](#delete)
-    5. For looking up options for a given URL, make an [OPTIONS request with the OSvCNode.Connect Object](#options)
+    5. For looking up options for a given URL, make an [OPTIONS request with the OSvCCSharp.Connect Object](#options)
 2. Running ROQL queries [either 1 at a time](#osvcnodequeryresults-example) or [multiple queries in a set](#osvcnodequeryresultsset-example)
 3. [Running Reports](#osvcnodeanalyticsreportsresults)
 4. [Optional Settings](#optional-settings)